andreinwald/webmcp-demo/README.md

-# WebMCP Demo
+# Shoe store WebMCP Demo for Google Chrome
 https://andreinwald.github.io/webmcp-demo

 <img src="./preview.png" height="300px">

 WebMCP requires an "instance" of website that has JavaScript runtime and likely a DOM tree.
 In other words, the browser opened the site in some form.
-It's designed for agentic browsers (like Google Chrome), not agents "outside" of browsers.
-Classic MCP or API should fit last ones better.
+It's designed for agentic browsers (like Google Chrome).

 ## How to test
 Right now for testing you need: